156 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on using a text-message support program, so it's likely you can continue your usual medications, but you should confirm with the trial organizers.

-How is the Healing @ Home Program (H@H 2.0) treatment different from other treatments for postpartum depression?
+What evidence suggests that the Healing @ Home Program (H@H 2.0) might be an effective treatment for postpartum depression?

 KL